 Pharmacies must have a robust Risk Assessment in place.
 These should include the strict use of appropriate Infection Prevention Control measures (IPC), crowd management and appropriate and safe use of consultation rooms, including waiting for tests or test results.
-They must follow relevant processes and procedures for incident reporting and inform Hampshire County Council of serious incidents in a timely manner, within 24 hours.

 Underpinning Knowledge